 The fact is, millions of Americans remain uninsured, despite qualifying for assistance — and there are more coverage options than ever before.
-To help explain what these plans could mean for you and your family, Marcus Robinson, national vice president of sales for Individual & Family Plans at UnitedHealthcare, answers a few questions about these types of plans and how to enroll in them.
+To help explain what these plans could mean for you and your family, Marcus Robinson, senior vice president of sales for Individual & Family Plans at UnitedHealthcare, answers a few questions about these types of plans and how to enroll in them.

-How does the American Rescue Plan Act change the health care marketplace?
+How does the Inflation Reduction Act change the health care marketplace?

 A couple of things.
-First, subsidies have increased through 2022 and millions of consumers are now eligible for coverage with a $0 premium or are eligible for lower premiums.
-Prior to the enactment of the American Rescue Plan Act, subsidies were unavailable to individuals with incomes at or above 400 percent of the federal poverty level.
-Through 2022, that “subsidy cliff” has been removed, and instead individuals’ contribution towards premiums is capped at no more than 8.5% of their income, with subsidies available to cover the rest.
+First, subsidies have been extended through 2025 and many consumers are now eligible for coverage with a $0 premium or for lower premiums depending on their income.
+For a long time, subsidies were unavailable to individuals with incomes at or above 400% of the federal poverty level.
+Through 2025 that “subsidy cliff” has been removed, and instead individuals’ contribution towards premiums is capped at no more than 8.5% of their income, with subsidies available to cover the rest.

 Can you explain what the exchanges are?

-The health care exchanges on healthcare.gov or certain state-based sites (sometimes referred to as the health care marketplace) provide access to shop and enroll in health plans for individuals and families.
+The health care exchanges on healthcare.gov or certain state-based sites (sometimes referred to as the marketplace) provide access to shop and enroll in health plans for individuals and families.
 Depending on the state, the exchange might be run by the federal government, the state itself, or a combination of the two.

 Plans on the exchange have tiers such as gold, silver and bronze.
 Can you break down the difference between the “metallic” levels?

 The “metal” level indicates the richness of the insurance coverage.
 For example, the bronze level is going to have the most cost-effective plans — lower premiums, but higher out-of-pocket costs (such as deductibles, coinsurance or copayments) when a member seeks care.
 The gold level, on the other hand has higher premiums but lower out-of-pocket costs.

 Which levels of plans do the subsidies apply to?